fransoa2103/fransoa2103/README.md

 - 👋 Hi, I’m @françois =)
 - 👀 I’m interested in computer programming since 2020/october but i started coding in 80's with an ATARI 520ST computer!
-- 🌱 I’m currently learning dev back with Symfony, Laravel, PHP & MyQSQL.
+- 🌱 I’m currently learning dev back with Symfony, Laravel, PHP + MySql.
 - 💞️ I’m looking to work in a team in a company near ALBERTVILLE, CHAMBERY, AIX-LES-BAINS OR GRENOBLE.